RockwellShah/bitnote/README.md

 # bitnote
-Protect Your Secrets.
+Protect Your Secrets Forever.
 Ultra-secure notes powered by blockchain. https://bitnote.xyz

 Web Files:
 - index.html:	                landing page of the app, contains all app html/css/js that run within the main thread.